3 to 4 weeks – Deciduous (baby) canines (fangs) erupt

 Does teething hurt kittens?

-I have noticed kittens have an interest in gnawing on somewhat firm objects when the adult teeth are erupting.
+I have noticed some kittens have an interest in gnawing on somewhat firm objects when the adult teeth are erupting.
 One kitten chewed on a leather handbag of mine.
-Find something suitable for your kitten to chew on such as a hard, rubber toy.
+Find something suitable for your kitten to chew on.

 Retained baby teeth